How uv Works Under the Hood

-I started using uv because the benchmarks seemed too good to be true.
-10–100x faster than pip.
-Resolves and installs in milliseconds.
-Replaces pip, virtualenv, pyenv, and poetry in one binary.
+I started using uv because the benchmarks seemed too good to be true: 10-100x faster than pip, resolves and installs in milliseconds.
+So I spent a weekend reading the source.
+This post is what I wish I'd had on day one.

-uv is an extremely fast Python package and project manager written in Rust, built by Astral.
-It replaces most of the tools you already use:
+uv is an extremely fast Python package and project manager, written in Rust and built by Astral, the team behind Ruff.
+It replaces most of your Python toolchain in one binary:

 2. The repository layout